Kotte-Bharath/Afame_Technologies_Internship_Bharath_Kumar_Reddy_Kotte/Project 2/readme.md

 ## Dashboard Creation

-Using the data from MySQL, a dashboard was created using visualization tools like Plotly and Dash.
+Using the data from MySQL, a dashboard was created using visualization tool MS Power BI.
 The dashboard includes:

 - Measures such as total sales, profit, and shipping costs.
 - Graphs and charts for visual representation of data trends.